 ENDURANCE ATHLETES - CHOOSING THE CORRECT WEIGHT

-With the athletes that I see face-to-face we are able to safely undergo a testing protocol that will give us their 1RM.
+With the athletes that I see face-to-face we are able to safely undergo a testing protocol that will give us an idea of their 1RM.
 1RM or ‘one repetition maximum’ is the maximum amount of force that can be generated in one maximal contraction.
 This load is strictly for testing and rarely used as a training weight, especially with endurance athletes.
 For the results we are trying to achieve, the lowest I would work with amongst my proficient athletes is 3RM, which focuses in the Strength/ Power range.

 So what should you do if you don’t have someone to walk and talk you through the process?

 The following are some guidelines that I provide my online clients to establish an effective working load: